elsampsa/skeleton/docs/tutorial.rst

 Code Organization
 -----------------

-So, let's get back to this tutorial.
-This is a module that has a single submodule called "greeters" that is organized as follows:
+This tutorial comes with a module that has a single submodule called "greeters" that is organized as follows:

 .. remember: "|" forces line-breaks